 NEXT UP ON this.

-Life isn’t always kind.
+Life isn’t always kind and 2020 was a perfect example of how life’s unpredictability can turn your world upside-down.
 When your everyday circumstances are tough, the stress of Year 12 and pressure to receive a good ATAR can culminate as an added weight – one that threatens to break you before exams even roll around.
 Even at life’s lowest points, when giving up is tempting and working hard seems impossible, remember the power of choice.

 This is a concept that Beau Arnfield, who graduated Year 12 in 2014, recognises well.
 ‘I had two options; let these roadblocks get in my way or face the challenges head on and learn to adapt, innovate and learn,’ he says.
-Beau, who’s now studying a Bachelor of Arts/Law at Deakin University, shares how it’s possible to get in to your dream degree – even when your journey is a little tougher than everyone else’s.
+Beau, who completed a Bachelor of Arts/Law at Deakin University, shares how it’s possible to get in to your dream degree – even when your journey is a little tougher than everyone else’s.

 ‘Year 12 is one of those years everyone talks about marks and entry requirements, and often you find yourself in a bubble of discouragement thinking you may not be as good as others,’ Beau says.
 These words resound with every Year 12 student, but Beau explains this mindset is completely false.
 Year 12 is not the time to focus on others, it’s time to start making decisions for yourself.

 Working out what you want to achieve, and taking measured steps to attain that, may go against what you’re used to in high school.
 You’ve been guided by teachers and friends for six years, but you’re about to step into the next chapter of your life, and it’s important to recognise your own value.